Jim Ratcliffe: Personal life

 Ratcliffe has two sons with previous wife Amanda Townson, and one daughter from a previous relationship with Italian tax lawyer Maria Alessia Maresca.
 He is married to Catherine Polli.

-Ratcliffe includes a lot of physical exercise in his lifestyle, including gym work and running.

 Ratcliffe enjoys sport and physical adventure, and has made expeditions to the North and South Poles, as well as a three-month motorbike trek in South Africa.
 In 2013, he completed the Marathon Des Sables across the Sahara Desert, and founded the charity Go Run for Fun, which creates celebrity-led events to encourage five-to-ten-year-olds to get physically active.
 Another charity, the Jim Ratcliffe Foundation, helped build a new ski clubhouse in Courchevel to help underprivileged children learn to ski.
-The Charity Commission for England and Wales has opened an investigation into this charity over a regulatory compliance concerns after a donation to a private ski resort.
+The Charity Commission for England and Wales has opened an investigation into this charity over a regulatory compliance concern after a donation to a private ski resort.

 Ratcliffe splits his time between Hampshire and Monaco.
 In 2017, he submitted his fifth plan to build a luxury home at Thorns Beach near Beaulieu in Hampshire, which would replace an existing two-bedroom bungalow.
 In September 2020, he officially changed his tax residence from Hampshire to Monaco, which was estimated to save him £4 billion in tax.
 He owns an estate on the shores of Lake Geneva in Switzerland, as well as the hotels Le Portetta in Courchevel and Lime Wood in Hampshire.

 Ratcliffe has owned two super yachts by Feadship: Hampshire and Hampshire II.
 His first yacht was built by Feadship under the name Barbara Jean, and was later sold.
 In 2012, he took delivery of the 78 m Hampshire II, built by Royal Van Lent, which he still owns.

+Political views

-Brexit support
+Brexit

 Ratcliffe supported the UK leaving the European Union.
-Ratcliffe is a Eurosceptic and said in 2019, "As a business, INEOS supported the common market, but not a United States of Europe."
+Ratcliffe is a Eurosceptic and said in 2019, "As a business, INEOS supported the common market, but not a United States of Europe".
 He is opposed to the "layers and layers" of European legislation that he feels is making European economies increasingly cumbersome and inefficient.
 He has publicly expressed his disdain for politicians, criticising them for the way they negotiated the Brexit withdrawal agreement, and how they are often "happy to lunch around bankers" but less keen to discuss economic issues with industrialists and business owners.